semrush/intergalactic/website/docs/content/punctuation/punctuation.md

 | :----------: | :----------------: |
 | &times;      | `&times;`          |

-* Avoid using the “x” letter
+Avoid using the “x” letter.

 <DosDonts>
     <template #dont>